Strong Parameters in Rails

 Yes, you can simply create a params object on fly.
 You don’t need to make a request from the browser to access it.
 Pretty cool, right?

 Notice that the output of the above code was an object with the permitted property set to false.
-Now, let’s mark the client parameter as required, only permitting the name and company parameters.
+Now, let’s mark only the user parameter as required, only permitting the name and location parameters.

-Note that after validating the parameters and allowing only the attributes we want, the result client_params has the permitted property set to true.
+Note that after validating the parameters and allowing only the attributes we want (name and location, and not admin), the result client_params has the permitted property set to true.
 The client_params parameter is now safe to use in a mass-assignment operation.

 To permit an entire hash of parameters, use the permit! method.